 The community appreciates it and helps us, too — not only with the links we require, but also with shares, warm comments, and icon ideas.

 Free to Prototype

-A lot of things require a prototype: a demo for investor, the first version of the website or application, etc.
+A lot of things require a prototype: a demo for an investor, the first version of the website or application, etc.